 Option Stalker has calculated the expected move for stocks during the last 12 quarters and it has recorded the actual move after the earnings announcement.
 In the Pre-Earn Option tab, we can see the companies that announce after the close today or before the open tomorrow.
 We can also see the percentage of times that the stock has exceeded its expected earnings reaction in the last 12 quarters.
-For this strategy, we want stocks that rarely exceed the expected range.
-Remember for calendar spreads we want stocks that are not going to move much.
+For this strategy, we want stocks that rarely exceed the expected range and we want this week’s IV to be much greater than next week’s IV.

 The columns of greatest interest are the Expected Move % and the % of Times Exceeded columns.
 In this case, we can see that the expected move for JWN is 18.51% and the % Times Exceeded for JWN is 6.25%.
 We want stocks that rarely make the expected move and JWN has only done that 6.25% of the time in the last three years.

 In this example we want JWN to stay close to the $20 strike price.
 If the stock rallies to $25 the $25 calls for both expirations will be deeply in the money and they will be trading for roughly the same value.
 The longer-term option will always trade for a slightly higher value because it expires a week later.
 Since the short-term call is deep in the money there is also assignment risk.
 If the stock is bid below parity, the assignment risk is elevated.
 For example, if the stock is bid $25 and the short term $20 calls are bid $4.90 they are bid below parity (they are worth $5 intrinsically).
 If the short option is assigned the trader can exercise the longer-term option and exit the trade for a 100% loss.
 They will have effectively bought and sold the stock for $20 and they will lose the debit they paid for the calendar spread.
 If there is still some time premium in the option and the trader is assigned (short JWN @ $20) they can also buy the stock and sell the longer-term call option.
 Remember because of assignment you are short the stock and long the longer-term call.
 Typically, assignment will not be an issue until the Thursday before options expiration.
-Again, the key is to pick stocks that are not likely to move so let’s take a look at the JWN chart.
+Again, the key is to pick stocks that are likely to stay in the expected range.

 In the chart below we can see that JWN has resistance at the 50-day MA and long term, horizontal support at $19.
 There is a very good likelihood that it will stay in that range.